 As of June 26, 2017, ADR for the toplevel domain .se will be administered by WIPO (World Intellectual Property Organization).

-NOTE: The ADR for the .se domain managed by WIPO means that the application, response and decision is administered via WIPO from June 26, 2017.
-Otherwise, no changes to the procedure occur.
+The ADR for the .se domain being managed by WIPO means that the application, response and decision is administered via WIPO.

 - I want to file an application for dispute resolution.
 How do I proceed?
 Costs?

 - Someone has filed an application against me.
 How do I respond?

 - Ongoing ADR matters and decisions

 As early as 2003, new, more simple rules for dispute resolution were created.
 At the same time, the rules for domain name allocation were changed to the principle of “first-come, first-serve”, i.e. the first party to apply for an available domain gets it without preliminary examination.
 If you consider that someone else has registered a domain name to which you are entitled, you have the right to appeal against the allocation of this domain name through the ADR.
 Speed, effectiveness and legal security are IIS’s guidewords for dispute resolution.

 In order for a party petitioning for dispute resolution to achieve success, that party must show that three prerequisites – necessary conditions – are met.

 - The applicant must have a right (e.g. a brand or company name) valid in Sweden.

 - The registrant of the domain name shall have acted in bad faith when he/she registered or used the domain name.